alfiannuha/mekari-qontak-test/README.md

 ### How to run this project

 ## 1. Install dependencies with minimum node js 20 with

 ```
 npm install
 ```

 ## 2. Then running application with

 ```
 npm run dev
 ```

 ## 3. Application is running, then open in the browser

 ## 4. Login with your username, if test for admin please use username = admin

 ## 5. Enjoy your chat application

+### Blocker

+## 1. Cannot upload file, because must upgrade plan for firebase project